tabkram/execution-engine/README.md

 You'll find a variety of scenarios showcasing the capabilities of Execution Engine.

+## Changelog 📝
+For a detailed list of changes, enhancements, and bug fixes, please refer to our [Changelog](CHANGELOG.md).

 # Contributing 🤝
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Contributions are welcome!

+Before getting started, please read our [Contribution Guidelines](CONTRIBUTING.md).

 # License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.